Select the specific information you would like to have about the transport of pets in the checked baggage hold:

 - Only cats and dogs are allowed in the checked baggage hold.

-- This service is not available on connecting or codeshare flights or for vacation packages.
+- This service is not available on connecting or codeshare flights, on flights operated by another carrier, or for vacation packages.

 - With Train + Air, pets are not allowed in the baggage hold.

-Certain breeds of dog are refused entry to some countries or regions.
+Certain breeds of dogs, some of which are at higher risk of respiratory distress, are refused entry to some countries or regions.
 We are, therefore, unable to transport the following breeds of dogs or mixed breeds, including one or more of the following breeds: